Color Logo for MeetAnOstoMate

 Preventing Colostomy Bag Explosions - Tips Needed

-- Use a lubricant or deodorant inside the bag to help the output slide to the bottom, preventing accumulation at the top which can lead to explosions.
+3. Use a lubricating or deodorizing agent inside the pouch to help the output slide to the bottom.
+Some options include:

 See full discusison